youngcs97/fortify-upload/CURLMAN.md

 # fortify-upload using CURL
 Below are examples how to interact with this Express application via CURL

-`Note: I have changed all command lines to support the "*/json" accept header.
-Not providing a JSON-compatible accept type will return HTML instead.`

 # [![curl logo](https://curl.se/logo/curl-logo.svg)](https://curl.se/)

 or, if you are old-school like me...